RobertDNelson/Peggy/README.md

 Developer Console
 ---------------
 Running in dev mode is now the default behavior (run: node app.js).
 In dev mode, Peggy provides an HTML-based simulator for the LiteBrite.
 You can access this in your browser at /peggy/dev.
-To run the server in live mode (i.e. to connect to the LiteBrite directly), run: `node app.js --harmony live`
+To run the server in live mode (i.e. to connect to the LiteBrite directly), run: `sudo forever start -c "node --harmony" app.js live`

-**Note:** If/when we update node on the Raspberry Pi (aka "portland") then we can get rid of the `--harmony` flag.
+**Note:** If/when we update node on the Raspberry Pi (aka "portland") then we can get rid of the `--harmony` flag and revert to `sudo forever start app.js live`

 API
 ---------------